Code-Institute-Submissions/first-milestone/README.md

 For milestone 1 project I used Github pages to deply my website.

-* This site does not require any config files or environment variables to run, all scripts are inclued in the site and reference online CDN's.
-My Project is also supported on all browsers listed above.
+* This site does not require any config files or environment variables to run.

 # Credits

 ### Content

-* The content of this site was written in order to delivery of my firt milestone project for Code Institute.
+* The content of this site was written in order to deliver my first milestone project for Code Institute.

-* I have also added content that I created myself like the BeneFTIness Logo.
+* I have also created the BeneFTIness' Logo in https://www.freelogodesign.org/

 # Media